 Author: Gabriela Rosa (Nutritionist)

-Target Audience: sportsmen, athletes, individuals with lean mass depletion.
+Target Audience: obese, diabetics, athletes, individuals with controlled sugar intake.

 Vargues, A.L.; Fernandes, P.; Brazão, R.; Dias, M.G.
 Monitorização do teor de açúcar em alimentos disponíveis no mercado português: contributo para promover uma alimentação saudável.
 Unidade de Observação e Vigilância.
 Departamento de Alimentação e Nutrição, Instituto Nacional de Saúde Doutor Ricardo Jorge, Lisboa, Portugal.

 TASSO, Ivisson de Souza.
 Avaliação Sensorial de um Adoçante de Mesa com a Utilização do Eritritol como Veículo.
 Dissertação (Mestrado Profissionalizante em Tecnologia de Alimentos) - Universidade Tecnológica Federal do Paraná.
 Londrina, 2019.